hfossli/AGAsyncTestHelper/README.md

 # AGAsyncTestHelper

-C Macro for writing unit tests with asynchronous operations.
+C Macro for writing unit tests with asynchronous operations on iOS.
+Supports both SenTestingKit and XCTest.

-### XCTest

-Use the latest version.

-### SenTestingKit

-Use tag/version `0.2.1`

 ### Example blocks